 If you are like most individuals in a committed relationship, you have invested time, effort, and the best of your life in your family.
 If there is any way possible to reconcile, it should be carefully considered and when reasonable, acted on.

 Children are typically hurt by divorce.
-Losing the daily love and care from one parent is a great loss that cannot be replaced even by the introduction of a "new" person into their lives.
-Blended families are notoriously complex, difficult, and inclined to fail.
+Losing the daily love and care from one parent is a great loss that cannot be replaced even by the introduction of a 'new' person into their lives.
+If you do remarry, blended families are notoriously complex and it is often difficult for children to adjust to the new dynamics in their life.

 Protecting your children, even under the dark cloud of infidelity, is a noble parenting act.